 See the map below.
 The course is ten miles long, undulating, with a testing hill at around six miles.
 It is approximately 6 miles off road on farm tracks and bridleways, while the remaining 4 miles are on reasonably quiet roads.
 It is therefore not suitable for cross country spikes, however ordinary running shoes are usually fine, with a waffle sole probably being the best for traction.
 With so much of the course off road, and given the time of year, the course can be fairly muddy.

 Do you accept entries on the day?

-In recent years the race limit of 500 has been reached well before the day of the race, so we have been unable to accept entries on the day.
+In recent years the race limit has been reached well before the day of the race, so we have been unable to accept entries on the day.

 What are the facilities at race HQ?

-The race headquarters are at the Peacehaven Leisure Centre, where there are changing rooms, showers and toilets and a limited range of refreshments.
+The race headquarters are at the Peacehaven Leisure Centre, where there are changing rooms, showers and toilets and a limited range of refreshments – although we are arranging some food stalls in the car park at the back of the Centre.
 There is ample parking either at the Leisure Centre or at the nearby shopping centre (but we do ask all runners to be mindful and courteous to all other users of the facility).

 What is the weather usually like?

 It is difficult to make accurate predictions —we are in England — but given the time of year for the race it is reasonable to expect the temperature to be quite low, and there is always a likelihood of rain.
 In addition this part of the South Coast is fairly exposed, so it is not unusual for there to be a strong breeze knocking about.
 Conditions in the past have ranged from freezing sleet to sunny and warm; the best bet is to check the Met Office forecasts for the area, assume the worst and bring plenty of layers just in case.
 You can then make a decision closer to the start time.